 A Call to Action is the bread and butter for converting those immediate visitors.
-It is a clear direction that entices the visitor to make a specific action, Use calls-to-action (CTAs) on your website pages and emails to attract new leads, convert existing leads into customers, or promote an event.
+It is a clear direction that entices the visitor to make a specific action.
+Use calls-to-action (CTAs) on your website pages and emails to attract new leads, convert existing leads into customers, or promote an event.

 CTAs should be visually attractive, action-oriented, and easy to spot on a page or email.
-This is an essential part of any website as it is the part the drives conversions.
+This is an essential part of any website as it is the part that drives conversions.
 Without having the right resources on your website and an optimised funnel, a call to action can seem forced.
-It is vital that the conversion tools on your website are present and complementing each other to make your website as profitable as possible.
+It is vital that the conversion tools on your website are present and complement each other to make your website as profitable as possible.

-Your call-to-action button is the bridge between the content your visitor is already interested in and an offer of higher value.
+Your CTA button is the bridge between the content your visitor is already interested in and an offer of higher value.
 It’s typically the button, link, or image that you place strategically on your website to encourage visitors to become leads or customers.
 In fact, more than 70% of small business websites don’t have CTA buttons on their website.
 Are you one of the 70% not collecting leads?

 2. Highlight Key Product Benefits

 Highlighting the benefits of your product or service in quantifiable terms is an effective method of driving sales.
 It shows the customer how your product meets their needs.

 Potential buyers are more receptive to a sales pitch when it shows what’s in it for them.
 They want to know what value you bring to their lives over everyone else.
 However, it is important that benefits are not confused with product features.
 What’s the difference?